briankwong65/easy-clinic/README.md

 expo start
 a
 ```
-2. Open another terminal and cd to the project directory and switch on the backend (node.js) :
+2. Open another terminal and cd to the backend directory and switch on the backend (node.js) :

 ```bash
 cd backend